The Offspring

 Brandon PertzbornDrums2023-

-• The Offspring was founded by Dexter Holland and Gregory Kriesel (a.k.a.
+• The Offspring were founded by Dexter Holland and Gregory Kriesel (a.k.a.
 Greg K).
 Dexter tells the story in an interview with Bravo magazine: "Sometime in the fall of 1984 Greg and I really wanted to get to a punk show, but we couldn't get tickets.
 We were very disappointed and went to Greg's cousin's house, 'cause Greg's cousin had a band.
 We went down to the garage, set the amps on max, and started screwing around with the guitars.
 We 'played' for two hours, and felt much better afterward.
 The 'Manic Subsidal' was born.
 We didn't even know any guitar chords, we learned gradually."

-• In an interview with Flux magazine from 1994, Dexter explains that The Offspring was initially a hobby, "Originally, this band was a side project, something that was fun to do - but it's turned into more than that," he recalls.
+• In an interview with Flux magazine from 1994, Dexter explains that The Offspring was initially a hobby.
+"Originally, this band was a side project, something that was fun to do - but it's turned into more than that," he recalls.
 "If we had wanted to make it, we would have done something more mainstream in the first place.
 We did this because we were friends and we would be at each other's houses on the weekend, drinking beer or something - it was just a fun thing to do."

-Frontman Dexter expressed his reaction in an interview with Splinter magazine, "We were a band for 10 years before Smash came out.
+Frontman Dexter expressed his reaction in an interview with Splinter magazine: "We were a band for 10 years before Smash came out.
 We played all the little places – it was the furthest thing from our minds.
 We were opening for NOFX – that was as big as it got, so the success was a nice added bonus."

 • Lead singer Bryan "Dexter" Holland is a licensed pilot and made a solo trip around the world in 10 days in 2004.
 The experience turned out to be quite inspirational, as Dexter said the white noise you hear in the plane creates a an environment where he can think songs through.